Coworking Spaces for Women as a Current Business Trend

 - Green is one more unisex color favored both by men and women.
 Green is calm and restful, and it is associated with growth, renewal, health, and the environment.
 The shades of green loved by most of the women are jade, beryl, leaf green, lime, mint moss, pine, sea green, seafoam, spring green, and viridian colors.

-- Blue-green is also known as the turquoise.
+- Blue-green is also known as turquoise.
 The color is a mix of two cool colors favored by women.
 Turquoise colors include aquamarine, aqua, cerulean, teal, and ultramarine.

-- Purple us the color favored exclusively by women and strongly disliked by men.
+- Purple is the color favored exclusively by women and strongly disliked by men.
 It is traditionally associated with royalty, spirituality, romantics, and mystery.
 Shades of purple are amethyst, eggplant, indigo, lilac, magenta, mauve, mulberry, orchid, plum, pomegranate, violet, and wine.

 - Lavender is associated with genteel ladies and can evoke nostalgia or romance.
 Lavender includes shades of lilac, mauve, orchid, plum, and thistle.

 Color studies say that women prefer soft over bright colors.
-Does it mean that coworking for women should be all soft pastels or royal purples?
+Does it mean that a coworking space for women should be all soft pastels or royal purples?
 No way!
 You should involve many more factors in selecting hues.
 Gender is only one consideration.
 Remember that a color that successfully targets young women in the USA turns into failure in Germany.

 So what should you do?
 Mind that feminine colors are not universal, research symbolism, preference, and psychological effect of certain colors and color combinations.